-Before you get on the driving seat, keep the following checklist in mind, just so you make your choice a little bit easier.
+Before you get in the driving seat, keep the following checklist in mind, just so you make your choice a little bit easier.

 Secure Information Exchange

-There is no point stressing the importance of secure information exchange, because its need is obvious.
-Token-based authentication mechanisms, encrypted data both in transit and at rest, secure transfer protocols like HTTPS, role based access control are just a few starters.
+There is no point stressing the importance of secure information exchange because its need is obvious.
+Token-based authentication mechanisms, encrypted data both in transit and at rest, secure transfer protocols like HTTPS, and role-based access control are just a few starters.